This article was last updated by Digital Trends staff writer Nick Woodard on 9/21/2020.

 However, there are some tips to ensure the best possible reception.

 Place your antenna with as minimal geographical interference (mountains, hills, trees, buildings, etc) as possible.

 Try to keep interference from radios, cell phones, or other electronics to a minimum.
-This doesn’t necessarily mean keep the antenna away from your TV, however; in some instances the best location for an antenna may well be directly behind or under the TV.
+This doesn’t necessarily mean keep the antenna away from your TV.
+In some instances, however, the best location for an antenna may well be directly behind or under the TV.